Scouting For Youth With Disabilities

 ranks can be achieved under accommodations already provided in official literature, or with modifications

 as outlined below, then the disability probably does not rise to the level required.
-This is often the
+This is often the case

-as ADD/ADHD.
+ADD/ADHD.
 If ranks can be earned, but it just takes somewhat longer, the option is not warranted.

 Possible Criteria for Registering Beyond Age of Eligibility3